 Finally, half a decade after the financial crisis, the ECB's recent assessment of the major European banks' capital and loss provisions has provided comfort that the overall banking system is sound and that the ongoing period of bank deleveraging is closer to ending.
-Unfortunately, dysfunction in monetary policy transmission and weak economic conditions mean that businesses and households are continuing to decrease their appetites to borrow and invest.
-Some small- and mediumsized enterprises in the periphery are continuing to find it difficult to borrow at reasonable rates of interest, further stymieing growth and employment.
+Unfortunately, the tardiness of this process, dysfunction in monetary policy transmission and weak economic conditions mean that businesses and households are continuing to decrease their appetites to borrow and invest.
+Some smalland medium-sized enterprises in the periphery are continuing to find it difficult to borrow at reasonable rates of interest, further stymieing growth and employment.